 The study of Latin enhances many other subjects.
 Some pupils gain an understanding of the grammar of modern languages through comparison with their knowledge of Latin.
 Many also see the similarity of the logical thought processes required for both Latin and mathematics.
 Ancient literature is drawn upon heavily by later English writers, and the study of Latin provides the basis for much English grammar, and hence the production of a more sophisticated English style.
 The analysis required for translation from Latin also helps to train the mind in historical analysis, aiding subjects in that area.

 OCR H039 (AS); H439 (A2)

 The A level Latin course combines the intellectual challenge of the language with the study of the history and civilisation of ancient Rome through its literature.
-We generally expect that pupils selecting this subject will have gained at least a grade B at GCSE.
+We generally expect that pupils selecting this subject will have gained at least a grade 6 or above at GCSE.